 Dental implant cost varies depending on each patient’s individual situation and the plan developed to restore their missing tooth or teeth.
 A comprehensive evaluation and a discussion with the patient about their goals is the first step to determining the plan that fits you best.

 Is dental implant surgery painful?

 Dental implant surgery is completed with the area completely numb so patients do not feel any pain during the procedure.
 We also offer sedation for patients who have anxiety about any aspect of the procedure.

 What are the most common complications after dental implant surgery?

-After implant placement, mild discomfort can be expected and over the counter pain medication has shown to give relief to most patients.
-We prescribe antibiotics to take after the procedure to prevent risk of infection.
+After implant placement, mild discomfort can be expected and over-the-counter pain medication has been shown to give relief to most patients.
+We prescribe antibiotics to take after the procedure to prevent the risk of infection.
 Implants have a small risk of failure, which can be caused by infection or by early biting forces on the implant.
 Smokers are at increased risk of implant failure and complications, so smoking cessation is strongly recommended prior to dental implant placement.